-So calculator about Wind Chill Index can tell us how cold is on the wind.
-But there is another important formula which can define human thermal comfort, called the Apparent Temperature (AT).
-AT is a heat index invented in Australia by a researcher named Robert Steadman, his work was published in 1984.
+So, the calculator about Wind Chill Index can tell us how cold the wind is.
+But there is another important formula that can define human thermal comfort, called the 'apparent temperature' (AT).
+AT is a heat index invented in Australia by a researcher named Robert Steadman, whose work was published in 1984.
 It takes into consideration four environmental factors: wind, temperature, humidity and radiation from the sun.

 The formula for the AT is:

 ws = Wind speed (m/s) at an elevation of 10 meters

 Q = Net radiation absorbed per unit area of body surface (W/m2)